micmejia/bible-dump/NKJV/Numbers/Num 29.md

 also one goat _as_ a sin offering, besides the regular burnt offering, its grain offering, and its drink offering.

 ###### 35
-'On the eighth day you shall have a sacred[^a] assembly.
+'On the eighth day you shall have a sacred assembly.
 You shall do no customary work.

 ###### 36
 You shall present a burnt offering, an offering made by fire as a sweet aroma to the Lord: one bull, one ram, seven lambs in their first year without blemish,